emqx/emqx-tutorial/online-docs/en/cluster/whats_cluster.md

 ## Processing MQTT Messages in Cluster
-Each MQTT client connecets to one node in the cluster.
+Each MQTT client connects to one node in the cluster.
 The principle of EMQ X cluster processing MQTT messages can be summed up in two points:
 - When an MQTT client successfully subscribed to a topic on a node, all other nodes will be notified about this subscription.
 - When an MQTT client published a message to a certain topic, this message will be routed to all nodes which have subscription to this topic.